Minecraft Breeze Mob: Everything You Need to Know

 Trial spawner activating

 The only way to get rid of the Breeze is to defeat it.
-Mobs spawned by the trial spawner stay persistent, which means they act like mobs that you use a name tag on.
-Because of this, the Breeze will not despawn even if you go far away from it.
+Mobs spawned by trial spawners are persistent, meaning they act like mobs that you use a name tag on.
+Because of this, the Breeze won’t despawn even if you go far away from it.
 However, when you kill one Breeze, a new one will spawn.
-If you’re playing in the single-player world, one trial spawner can spawn a total of two Breeze mobs during one active phase.
-You’ll be fighting one of them at the time.

 Once you do away with the spawned Breezes, no more will spawn since the spawner will go into the 30-minute-long cooldown phase.
 You will then receive some rewards for completing the challenge.
-After 30 minutes, you can come back to this very trial spawner and experience the battle once again.
+After 30 minutes, you can come back to this very trial spawner and experience the battle again.

-Minecraft 1.21 Breeze: Properties
+Minecraft Breeze Properties

 1. Breeze Health